TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/DOM/delegateClickEventHandling.md

 }, false);
 ```

-The **yamato-daiwa/es-extensions** implementation is improved above one.
+The **yamato-daiwa/es-extensions** implementation is deeply improved above one.